sng125/AEPS-1/README.md

 # AEPS
-Go to Builds -> aeps.exe to run the program
+Go to Assets -> Builds -> aeps.exe to run the program